Dyl4n84/DART/README.md

 ## Possible Errors
 If the buoylist class function load says that the file location cannot be found:
-- Go to the [Bin] file and put in the directory to the most recent .txt file(VisualStudio/NOAA_Monitor/VSProjectFiles/bin/Debug)
+- Go to the [Bin](VisualStudio/NOAA_Monitor/VSProjectFiles/bin/Debug) file and put in the directory to the most recent .txt file

 If the run_cmd function errors saying invalid parameters for the Process.Start function there is an issue with your python3 installation.
 - Make sure that python3 is in your PATH